fsfe/reuse-docs/site/content/page.md

 README or similar file.

-If your project includes binaries or source code files in which comments can not be placed, you should provide a separate file, one for each file, through which you provide a link to the license file.
+If your project includes binaries or source code files in which comments can not be placed, you should provide them separately.
+We recommend one of two ways:

-If your project includes a binary file
+ * If you have such files with different copyright notices and licenses, you should, for each file names FILENAME, include the text file "FILENAME.license" which includes a copyright header according to the format you customarily use for headers.
-"mydata.jpg", it should then also contain the text file "mydata.jpg.license" which includes a copyright header according to the format you customarily use for headers.
+ * If you have many such files, but each have the same copyright notice and license, you may instead use the [ABOUT](http://www.dejacode.org/about_spec_v0.8.0.html) file format, and place a single ABOUT file documenting all files with the same copyright notice and license.

-If you wish to be explicit about the license of an output file, which does not exist in the repository but which will be created at build time, you may include the license file without the corresponding binary file.
+If you wish to be explicit about the license of an output file, which does not exist in the repository but which will be created at build time, you may include a .license file or .ABOUT file without the corresponding binary file.

 Keep in mind: